jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 *Cursor Start* to 14, the cursor is still a block.

 So, at the end of both of those scenarios, the results are different, even though BOTH *Cursor Start* and *Cursor End* were programmed with EXACTLY the same values (14 and 15, respectively).
+Only the order in which they were programmed differs.

-The easiest way to think about this behavior is to assume that whenever one register is "out of bounds" (i.e., set to a value greater than or equal the cell height), any writes to the *other* register are effectively ignored.
+The easiest way to interpret this behavior is to assume that whenever one register is "out of bounds" (i.e., set to a value greater than or equal to the cell height), any "out of bounds" write to the *other* register is effectively ignored.

 ### About That Blink Bit

 I mentioned earlier that bit 5 of the *Cursor Start* register was a "blink" bit.
 That was a "bit" of an oversimplification.
-Here's what a Motorola 6845 CRT Controller datasheet has to say about the entire register:
+Here's what the Motorola 6845 CRT Controller datasheet has to say about that register:

     Cursor Start Register (R10) - This 7 bit write-only register controls the cursor format.
     Bit 5 is the blink timing control.
 When bit 5 is low, the blink frequency is 1/16 of the